13 Sentinels: Aegis Rim: Art and game design

-Kamitani, who handed character designs himself in previous games, handed duties to Hirai and Kida due to the writing workload.
+Kamitani, who handled character designs himself in previous games, handed duties to Hirai and Kida due to the writing workload.
 In the same way, he originally wanted to handle the mecha and kaiju designs, but only created a few drafts before handing over their designs to other staff members.
 The character design was influenced by the work of mangaka Akira Kagami, a favorite of Kamitani in his youth.
 Hirai was given the stylistic direction of "girls and robots" for the character designs.
 Unlike past Vanillaware games like Odin Sphere and Muramasa, which repeatedly used the same 2D background environments for their event scenes, the team created different backgrounds for several event scenes in the game and experimented with using some 3D assets for additional layering in these scenes, increasing development time.
 The added depth also created problems for the team with conveying emotions during cutscenes.
 During production, the character designs of Shinonome and Yakushiji were switched to better fit their emerging story personalities.

 The team's aim was to push the boundaries they had previously established for 2D artwork in video games.
 In contrast to the fantasy landscapes of earlier Vanillaware titles, 13 Sentinels: Aegis Rim was set in drabber modern environments featuring concrete and metal.
 To ensure a similar vibrancy to their earlier projects, the team leveraged the lighting effects to create an equivalent atmospheric effect.
 As with previous titles, during adventure segments the camera was fixed to mimic the experience of watching a stage play.
 To achieve a suitable depth of field, Vanillaware "[placed] objects within a layered three-dimensional space" and adjusted the lighting to create the illusion of distance.
 The battle level designs were directly based on the graphic design of Gunparade March and Fantavision, with the blue-hued character portraits being based on the monitor displays and lighting of Alien.